-(Read more from "Resisting Shame, Making Our Bodies Home.")
+(Read more from the LBGTQ version of "Resisting Shame, Making Our Bodies Home.")

 “….I don’t want to be the token trans person here on stage tonight.
 I don’t want us to forget that the history of gay, lesbian, and bi peoples is woven with trans and gender variant peoples.
 I don’t want the T to be simply an afterthought in the alphabet soup.
 And so I ask you a question, a real question full of fierceness and compassion.
 Who among us in this room has not broken a gender rule....”